 Now we’ve configured the hard disk / CF Card correctly, the next step is to install MSDOS.

-I won’t go into too much detail on how to install MS-DOS here, but you can find some straight forward instructions here.
+I won’t go into too much detail on how to install MS-DOS, but you can find some straight forward detailed step by step instructions here.

 First make sure you have setup the hard disk / CF card properly by installing the cables and providing power.
 Turn on the computer with the Compaq Portable Diagnostic Diskette in the floppy drive.
 If you are using a 5 1/2 inch floppy drive, you will need to create the diagnostic disk using a 360K disk.
 If you are using a 3.25 inch disks, then you will need to use the 720k version.
 Boot into the Compaq Diagnostics program to make sure you have setup the hard drive correctly.